 Fat Bike Tire Pressure 101: How to Select the Correct Air Pressure for Fat Biking

 Tire Pressure for fat biking can be quite the adventure when you’re first starting out.
 It seems like everywhere you look someone has a different opinion.
 A regular bike pump won’t even register pressure below 10 psi.
-So how do you even know what the pressure is anyway?
+So how do you even know where to begin?
 In the world of fat biking the answer can be complicated.

 First, there’s a huge difference between having tubes in your tires or going tubeless.
 Believe it or not the giant tubes help to support the sidewalls of the tire a bit.
-In fact, you can go to extreme low pressures with tubes too.
-Fat bike tire tubes are very durable compared to regular size mountain bike and don’t seem to be effected by snake bite style punctures (caused when pressure is too low and the rubber of the tube overlaps itself creating a friction hole or two).
+Fat bike tire tubes are very durable compared to regular size mountain bike and don’t seem to be effected by "snake bite" style punctures.
 You’ll notice the difference if you go from tubes to tubeless when airing up your tires.
-Also, the tubes can be so low in pressure that they don’t fully inflate the tire sidewalls.
-So watch out for that if.
-Otherwise, it seems that tubeless tires need a tad more air to keep shape.
+It seems that tubeless tires need a little more air pressure to keep shape.

-I recommend that you purchase an air pressure gage that is designed for low pressures.
-Here’s the one I have right now.
+I recommend that you purchase an air pressure gage that is designed for low pressure.
+Here’s the reliable one I use and recommend as it's small and packable.
 Meiser Presta It’s very portable and gives readings for fat bikes and mountain bikes up to 30 psi.
-It’s designed to fit a Presta valve only.
-Check it out here on Amazon at a great price.
-With a gage like this you can really one in tire pressure for fat bikes.
-10 psi in the fat bike world is actually pretty high believe it or not.
+It’s designed to fit a Presta valve.
+With a gage like this you can really hone in tire pressure for fat bikes.
+12 psi in the fat bike world is actually pretty high believe it or not.
 Couple this gage with a small handheld air pump and you can experiment while out on the trail (of course the small size pump will take a little extra effort to inflate fat bike tires).

-- Packed snow: 2-6 psi (Packed non-cross country ski trails that are shared)
+- Packed snow trail: 2-6 psi (Packed non-cross country ski trails that are shared with hikers)